NFDI4BIOIMAGE/training/_sources/content_types/collection.md

 Tutorial material for teaching the basics of (itk-)elastix for image registration in microscopy images.

-Tags: Image Registration, Itk, Elastix
+Tags: Image Registration, Itk, Elastix, Include In Dalia

 Content type: Notebook, Collection